-Many SSRIs and SNRIs are also used to treat anxiety.
-This is because these medications to treat depression can also help with anxiety.
+Many SSRIs and SNRIs treat both depression and anxiety.
 Both groups of medications target mood and stress.

-Anti-anxiety and anti-depressants are legitimate prescription drugs and not simply “happy pills.”
-The medications have risks and benefits, and are taken under a doctor’s supervision.
+Anti-anxiety and antidepressant medications are legitimate prescription drugs and not simply “happy pills.”
+The medications have risks and benefits and are taken under a doctor’s supervision.

-Some people are uncomfortable talking candidly with their doctor about mental health.
-Acknowledging out loud the pain of depression or crippling effects of anxiety can be a lot more difficult than acknowledging the pain of a broken limb.
+Some people are uncomfortable talking candidly with their doctors about mental health.
+Acknowledging out loud the pain of depression or the crippling effects of anxiety can be a lot more difficult than acknowledging the pain of a broken limb.